 Children’s formation at All Souls has at its center our Sunday School classes, which meet Sundays at 10:10 am, but finds its fullest expression in the celebration of the seasons and holy days of the church year.
-Our preschool through third grade children encounter God through story and theological reflection using the Godly Play curriculum.
-Fourth and fifth graders explore their maturing faith using the Spark: Activate Faith curriculum which is lectionary based and focuses on encountering scripture through various media.
+Our younger children, roughly 3 – 8 years old, encounter God through story and theological reflection using the Godly Play curriculum.
+Older children, roughly 9-11 years old, explore their maturing faith using a curriculum called Seasons of the Spirit, which connects with our lectionary and leans heavily on art and justice.

 Some other practices that teach our children how to put their faith to work in the world include:

 - Bringing food every week for the Berkeley Food Pantry

 - Advent ingatherings where we collect toys, art supplies, food and socks for those in need

 - Advocating for justice, through efforts like the monthly Interfaith Immigration Vigils and other advocacy work, like the No Coal in Oakland effort and the Women’s March

 - Making Cards of Hope for foster youth through Braid Mission